awslabs/unicornflix/README.md

     ```

 1. TODO - upload asset, provide metadata
+    1. Navigate back to the application running on your Localhost.
+    1. Log in to the admin user you created.
+Note: if you were previously logged in before creating your admin user, log out and log back in to refresh your tokens giving you access to post content.
+    1. Navigate to the Admin Panel.
+    1. Fill out the form and select a video with the file picker.
+    1. Once all the fields have been selected, choose the "submit" button to begin the upload process.
 1. TODO - confirm upload by looking at appsync/dynamo in console?
 Expand on how appsync + mutations worked
+    1. Once again, open the aws management console and navigate to the dynamodb service using the search bar.
+    1. In the left hand side bar, choose "Tables"
+    1. You should see 2 Dynamo Tables that were deployed on your behalf: Vodasset- and VideoObject-.
+    1. Select the VodAsset- table and choose "Items" to view the asset you just pushed to the cloud using the Application.
+Here you can see that the API gave each asset a GUID as well as createdAt/updatedAt feilds.

+1. TODO - confirm MediaConvert Job was kicked off on upload of an object
+    1. In the management console, select the services drop down from the top left corner of the browser screen.
+    1. In the search bar type MediaConvert and navigate to the Elemental MediaConvert service page.
+    1. Expand the left hand side menu and choose "Jobs"
+    1. You should see a transcode job that was kicked off when you uploaded an asset through the console.
+You can view the input file name to be sure that the upload from the application was successful.
+    1. (Optional) Select the job and select the "View JSON" button in the top right of the screen.
+Here you can view the job file which was submitted to the Elemental MediaConvert Service.
+Here, you can view the input and output locations as well as presets used during the transcode process.

 Now that we have a functioning backend with an admin portal, let's setup the end-user view.